Rpittrer/oilShipmentPOC/README.md

 * Ganache
 * Ethereum

-1. Install Truffle globally.
+Run the development console.
     ```javascript
-    npm install -g truffle
-    ```

-2. Run the development console.
-    ```javascript
     truffle develop
     ```

-3. Compile and migrate the smart contracts.
+Compile and migrate the smart contracts.
 Note inside the development console we don't preface commands with `truffle`.
     ```javascript
     compile
     migrate